 We expect all staff, members of the governing body, volunteers and visitors to share this commitment.

-Our head teacher, Caroline Ryder is the Designated Safeguarding Lead and works closely with the staff team, particularly Mrs Darton, who is her deputy.
+Our Head Teacher, Caroline Ryder, is the Designated Safeguarding Lead and works closely with the staff team, particularly Mrs Darton, who is her Deputy Safeguarding Lead.

 This means she:

 Makes sure that safeguarding is a key focus in the life of the school and that all staff recognise that keeping pupils safe is the most important thing we can do.

 With this in mind, she is responsible for making sure all staff can recognise the various forms of abuse and respond appropriately when they have a concern.